sunstrike-spec/sunstrike-spec/README.md

-## To plan goal with thinking to live whole life, to live with thinking today is the last day of my life
+## ⌛ To plan goal with thinking to live whole life, to live with thinking today is the last day of my life! ⌛

 ## Senior Full Stack Developer & UX/UI Designer